CMMCD/Snorlax/README.md

 ## Synopsis

-Snorlax is an sorting algorithm with extremely high efficiency O(1).
+Snorlax is a sorting algorithm with extremely high efficiency O(1).
 The implementation in this repository is written in Java.

 All sorting algorithms have drawbacks, things like difficulty to implement,